prettier/prettier/website/README.md

 yarn start
 ```

 This will start a server hosting your website locally at `localhost:3000`.
-This server will ignore any occurences `siteConfig.baseUrl` in URLs, e.g. `localhost:3000/your-site/index.html` will be the same as `localhost:3000/index.html`.
+This server will ignore any occurrences `siteConfig.baseUrl` in URLs, e.g. `localhost:3000/your-site/index.html` will be the same as `localhost:3000/index.html`.
 Any changes to configured files will be reflected by refreshing the page, i.e. the server does not need to be restarted to show changes.

 ### Build Static Pages